raito-io/cli-plugin-aws-account/README.md

 **Note: This repository is still in an early stage of development.
 At this point, no contributions are accepted to the project yet.**

-This Raito CLI plugin implements the integration with AWS It is meant to synchronize an entire AWS account with a data source in Raito Cloud.
+This Raito CLI plugin implements the integration with AWS.
+It is meant to synchronize an entire AWS account with a data source in Raito Cloud.
 Over time, multiple AWS services will be supported, but at the moment only S3 is supported.
 The plugin can
  - Synchronize the users and groups from IAM in the AWS account to an identity store in Raito Cloud.
  - Synchronize the AWS S3 meta data (S3 buckets, objects inside those buckets, ...) to a data source in Raito Cloud.
- - Synchronize the access providers from Raito Cloud into IAM/S3 permissions
+ - Synchronize the access controls from Raito Cloud into IAM/S3 permissions.
  - Synchronize the data usage from CloudTrail to Raito Cloud.

+This plugin can be combined with the [cli-plugin-aws-organization plugin](https://github.com/raito-io/cli-plugin-aws-organization).

+## How it works
+This section explains more in detail how the access control synchronization works between Raito Cloud and your AWS account(s).

+### From AWS
+In AWS, permissions can be provided to users in multiple ways: managed policies, inline policies, roles, (organization) permission sets, ...
+These need to be converted into Access Controls in Raito.
+The mapping looks like this:

+ - Each relevant AWS IAM Managed Policy is converted into its own Access Control with type `aws_policy` in Raito.
+ - Each relevant AWS IAM Role is converted into its own Access Control with type `aws_role` in Raito.
+Inline policies that are attached to the AWS role are converted into WHAT items on the access control directly.
+ - Inline policies attached to groups or users in AWS IAM are converted to an Access Control per user/group.
+The access control is then named "User X inline policies" or "Group X inline policies" where X is the name of the corresponding user or group.

+When your company used `IAM Identity Center` to manage roles through permission sets on the organization level, you can configure the plugin to also correctly read.
+More information on this can be found later in this guide.

-## To Do
+### To AWS

-* Access from AWS to Raito
-  * Pretty print policy document JSONs
-* Access from Raito to AWS
-  * Access-as-code
-  * Limit the data we fetch and possibly don't need
-* Implement dynamic metadata fetching (needs configMap) for AP types, DO types, permissions ...
-* Support for other AWS partitions everywhere (e.g. china and gov-cloud) (typically not working in arn matching)
-* To improve: Error handling (for concurrent jobs).
-See 'error handling' TODOs
-* Have standard logging for all messages where we skip things because we don't support it.
-For example, always start with 'UNSUPPORTED: '
-* How do we handle the case where the name of a policy is the same as the name of a role?
-We seem to be putting them in the same maps.

-Not planned for now
-* Denies as Action in policies
-* Permission boundaries
-* Bucket Policies
-* Bucket ACLs
+Access Controls defined in Raito Cloud, are converted into IAM Roles and Policies in AWS, depending on the type of access control chosen.

+At this point in time, access controls of type policy are always managed policies (not inline) and attached to the necessary users, groups and/or roles.
+Access Controls of type policy that were originally imported for the inline policies of users or groups and that were now internalized in Raito Cloud, will now be created as managed policies as well.
+The original inline policies that created the Access Control of type policy will be removed.

+Access Controls of type role are converted into IAM roles and their WHAT items are converted into inline policies attached to the IAM Role.
+In a later version of the plugin, this can be made more flexible to generate a combination of inline and managed policies to avoid running into the sizing limitations.

 ## Prerequisites
 To use this plugin, you will need

 1. The Raito CLI to be correctly installed.
 You can check out our [documentation](http://docs.raito.io/docs/cli/installation) for help on this.
 2. A Raito Cloud account to synchronize your AWS account with.
 If you don't have this yet, visit our webpage at (https://www.raito.io/trial) and request a trial account.
 3. Access to your AWS environment.
 Minimal required permissions still need to be defined.
-Right now we assume that you're set up with one of the default authentication options: https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html#credentialProviderChain.
+Right now we assume that you're set up with one of the default SDK authentication options: https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html#credentialProviderChain.

-A full example on how to start using Raito Cloud with Snowflake can be found as a [guide in our documentation](http://docs.raito.io/docs/guide/cloud).
+## Warnings and Limitations

+** IMPORTANT WARNING: The plugin currently recognizes a limited set of permissions and services, (currently only S3).
+As a result, only policies and roles encompassing these permissions will be incorporated into Raito Cloud.
+This presents a partial representation of the entire AWS IAM environment.
+It's crucial to consider this limitation when internalizing external Access Controls into Raito Cloud, as it might override or even eliminate roles, policies, or permissions in AWS IAM that the plugin doesn't recognize.
+Hence, it's preferable to create new Access Controls rather than internalizing existing ones.
+Users will receive a warning if they attempt to internalize an Access Control that could be incomplete.**

 ## Usage
 To use the plugin, add the following snippet to your Raito CLI configuration file (`raito.yml`, by default) under the `targets` section: